internetarchive/fatcat/guide/src/code_of_conduct.md

   comment threads), as well as any physical spaces such as conference gatherings or meetups.

-- All participants are expected to respect this code, irregardless of their position or record of contributions to the project.
+- All participants are expected to respect this code, regardless of their position or record of contributions to the project.

 ## Unacceptable behavior